Tubbers03/github_pages_template/about.md

 Write a brief introduction about yourself here.
 Include:

-- Your academic background
+- Junior studying Statistics with an emphasis in Data Science at BYU
-- Your interest in data science
+- I love setting up, cleaning, analyzing, and creating datasets/data to make things clearer and be able to draw conclusions
-- Your career goals
+- I want to be a Data Scientist or Sports Statistician
-- Any relevant experience or projects
+- I compared the 2024 nba season with the 1994 nba season to see the difference in three point percentage

 ## Education

-- **[Your Degree]** - [University Name], [Year]
+- **[Your Degree]** - [BYU], [2027]
-- **Relevant Coursework**: Statistics, Data Analysis, Programming, etc.
+- **Relevant Coursework**: Statistics, Data Analysis, Python, Probability.

 ## Skills & Interests